The subtle statistics of the distance ladder: On the distance prior and selection effects: Introduction

 This is not new.
-The first exposition of the $r^2$ prior dates back to~\citet{Malmquist_1922}, for which reason it is often referred to as ``homogeneous Malmquist bias''.
+The first exposition of the uniform-in-volume prior (henceforth ``volume prior'') effect dates back to~\citet{Eddington1914}; this was then quantified and formalised by~\citet{Malmquist_1922}, for which reason it is often referred to as ``homogeneous Malmquist bias''.
 This is something of a misnomer because it is not a bias if one accounts for it correctly, but in this sense anything is a bias.
 Further confusion arises because Malmquist bias is often considered as a \emph{selection effect} which only kicks in when one has e.g. a flux-limited survey, leading to preferential detection of intrinsically brighter objects.
 This obscures the fact that \emph{even without any selection at all} (i.e. for a volume-limited survey), objects are likely to be more distant than where the observational likelihood peaks.
-If this peak is considered the ``measured'' value without accounting for the volume prior, one will infer distances that are biased low.
+If this peak is considered the `measured' value without accounting for the volume prior, one will infer distances that are biased low.
 Given the measured redshifts, the Hubble constant will then be biased high.
-This is because it is more likely that the observed magnitude (using a standard candle as an example) scattered down from the true apparent magnitude than vice versa, because there are more galaxies at larger distance where apparent magnitudes are higher.
-This effect is carefully described in, for example,~\citet{Lynden_Bell_1988, Strauss_Willick, Lavaux_2015}.
+This is because it is more likely that the observed magnitude (using a standard candle as an example) scattered down from the true apparent magnitude than vice versa, because there are more galaxies at larger distance where apparent magnitudes are higher \citep[careful descriptions can be found in][]{Lynden_Bell_1988, Strauss_Willick, Lavaux_2015}.